anusha-saha-3007/anusha-saha-3007/README.md

 ## About

-A highly motivated Data Science fresher, basic knowledge in web development and UI/UX design.
+A highly motivated Data Science fresher,with basic knowledge in web development and UI/UX design.
 Passionate about learning new technologies with an understanding of modern web technologies and design principles.